Ruchita-Raghu/ruchita-raghu-portfolio/Teaching & Education/Microsoft TA & Athletic Tutor Roles.md

 <br>
 <i> Analogies and applications of Microsoft tools - </i>
 <li> Using Excel for data analysis.
 Data could be about sales, HR, audits, marketing research, stocks, expenses etc. </li>
 <li> PowerPoint presentations are linked to results on Excel sheets.
-You can link both to for charts to automatically update in the presentation. </li>
+You can link both for charts to automatically update in the presentation. </li>
 <li> Vlookup has some limitations, use the alternatives like INDEX/MATCH. </li>
-<li> Build a good resume by using appropriate formatting, indentation, text styles, and lists in Word </li>
+<li> Build a good resume by using appropriate formatting, indentation, text styles, and lists in Word.
+Taught students to use bibliography and citations tools in Word for academic papers. </li>
 <br>
 <br>
 <i> Problem solving and troubleshooting - </i>